- ABOUT US

 Monday 14th - 21st September 2020

-This week almost always coincides with the ancient Basque festival in my village of the Joaldunak - a festival dating back to pre-christian times, studied by anthropologists worldwide.
-This is NOT a tourist affair and we have a once-in-a-lifetime chance to integrate and mix with the Basque mountain community.
+This week virtually always coincides with the ancient Basque festival in my village of the Joaldunak - a festival dating back to pre-christian times, studied by anthropologists worldwide.
+Wine-tasting and Michelin-recommended restaurants enter the plot!

 Monday 28 September - 5 October & Thursday 8 - 15 October 2020